English classes, mentoring and discipleship in Dominican Republic

 Logistics

-• Handling of funds: Compassion Dominican Republic will distribute funds and ensure that this intervention remains within budget.
+• Handling of funds: Compassion’s National Office in Dominican Republic will work with centre directors to ensure this project stays within budget.